 Depending on the course you have enrolled in, your fees will be charged in instalments.
 You must pay your fees within 7 days of the due date mentioned in your Offer letter.
 It is important that you pay your fees on time to maintain your enrolment.
-If you are unable to make the payments, you must contact us at info@ahsi.edu.au immediately and book an appointment with the Student Support officer or Marketing and Admissions Director.
+If you are unable to make the payments, you must contact us at admissions@ahsi.edu.au immediately and book an appointment with the Student Support officer or Principal Executive Officer.